Charlotte-B4/Digital-Writing-Folio/reflections.md

 Requirement for final folio (200 words minimum - can be done any time this week) Update your folio with a summary and reflection on the feedback you recieved and dot points for next steps with planned dates for doing it.</strong>

 ## * Author Website Reflection (week 9) <a id="author"></a>

+ "I went straight to this because ___"
+ Developed an idea pretty early in